 APIs serve as a bridge between different software applications, allowing them to communicate and share data with each other.
 They are the backbone of many digital products and services we use today, from social media platforms to online banking systems.
 Understanding APIs is crucial for effective product management and operations.

-API (Application Programming Interface): An Overview
+Definition of API (Application Programming Interface)

 An API, or Application Programming Interface, is a set of rules and protocols for building and interacting with software applications.
 It defines the methods and data formats that a program can use to communicate with other software or components.